jaymody/website/src/about.md

 ### A litte bit about me ...

 Hello 👋, my name is Jay.
-I'm a Software Engineer from Canada.

-I'm currently taking a gap year from University to intern and travel.
+I'm currently working on ML at [Cohere](https://cohere.ai).

 Links:
 - [the hub 😏](https://github.com/jaymody)